HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Here's how the brisket may look after trimming.

-Picture 2 shows the same brisket flipped over, with the lean surface of the flat facing up.
+The second photo shows the same brisket flipped over, with the lean surface of the flat facing up.
 I trimmed much of the fat from the vein between the point and flat.

 Seasoning The Brisket

 After trimming a brisket, you can use either a dry rub or a marinade to season the meat.
-You can apply the rub and put the meat into the cooker immediately, but I prefer to apply rub, then wrap in Saran Wrap and refrigerate overnight.
-I don't have any illusions about the rub penetrating the meat, because it doesn't, at least not deeply.
+You can apply the rub and put the meat into the cooker immediately, but I prefer to apply rub, then wrap in plastic wrap and refrigerate overnight.
+I don’t have any illusions about the rub penetrating the meat, because it doesn’t, at least not deeply.
 However, it does form a moist layer of seasoning that adheres well during cooking.
 I also usually apply a bit more rub before putting the meat in the cooker.
-As in the Pork Butt - Slathered With Mustard & Rub topic, you can apply a thin coat of mustard to a brisket before sprinkling on the rub, if you like.
+As in the Pork Butt – Slathered With Mustard & Rub article, you can apply a thin coat of mustard to a brisket before sprinkling on the rub, if you like.

 A marinade is a liquid concoction in which a brisket is soaked, usually overnight.
-Typically, it's a mix of a dry rub with some flavorful liquid such as beer or soda pop.
-Again, don't be deceived into thinking that a marinade somehow penetrates the meat to its core, because it doesn't.
-It only affects perhaps the outer 1/8" of meat.
+Typically, it’s a mix of a dry rub with some flavorful liquid such as beer or soda pop.
+Again, don’t be deceived into thinking that a marinade somehow penetrates the meat to its core, because it doesn’t.
+It only affects perhaps the outer 1/8″ of meat.
 Nor does a marinade tenderize meat deep inside.
-Marinades that contain an acid, like vinegar, may have an affect on the surface of meat, but if you're not careful, it will just make the surface sort of mushy.
+Marinades that contain an acid, like vinegar, may have an affect on the surface of meat, but if you’re not careful, it will just make the surface sort of mushy.
 So think of a marinade only as a method for adding flavor to the outside of meat.

 Temperature Of Brisket Before Cooking

-Why is this important?
-Some barbecue experts say that cold meat can be fouled by creosote that results from a poorly managed fire, especially in wood-burning cookers.
-The result is a brisket with a bitter taste.
-This isn't much of a concern in the WSM as long as the top vent is fully open at all times.
+There are two schools of thought on this point.
+Some recipes suggest that a brisket should sit at room temperature for up to two hours before cooking to minimize the difference in temperature between the meat and the cooker.
+The belief is that cold meat can be fouled by creosote that results from a poorly managed fire, especially in wood-burning pits, with the result being a bitter-tasting brisket.
+This isn’t much of a concern in the WSM as long as the top vent is fully open at all times.
 And of course, the WSM is charcoal-fired, not wood-fired.
-Others say that a brisket at room temperature takes less time and fuel to cook than a cold one, but I'm not sure this is much of an issue, either.

 I've cooked briskets both ways, and I'm not sure I can tell a difference either way.
 Lately, my habit has been to take the brisket from the refrigerator and place it directly in the cooker.
 I've not gotten out a measuring tape to see what affect, if any, this has on the formation of the smoke ring, nor have I noticed any bitter flavor to the meat.

-Frankly, I think meat temperature is more of an issue with grilled meats that cook quickly over high heat than it is for large cuts like brisket that barbecue for 12-18 hours or more.
+Frankly, I think meat temperature is more of an issue with grilled meats that cook quickly over high heat than it is for large cuts like brisket that barbecue for many hours.

 Converting Collagen To Gelatin Is Key To Tender Brisket

 In his book On Food And Cooking, author Harold McGee says that meat is composed of three tissue types: muscle fiber, connective tissue, and fat.
 Connective tissue consists of the proteins collagen, elastin, and reticulin.
-Collectively, these proteins bind the muscle fibers together and help connect muscles to bone--McGee calls it "the physical harness of the muscles."
+Collectively, these proteins bind the muscle fibers together and help connect muscles to bone—McGee calls it “the physical harness of the muscles.”

 Brisket has an abundance of connective tissue, as do most muscles that work very hard.
 It's this connective tissue that makes brisket such a tough cut of meat.
 The good news is that muscles that work hard tend to be more flavorful than those that don't work hard.